 How to get started with tear trough fillers today

 In her boutique Upper East Side NYC dermatology office, Dr. Michele Green treats men and women alike for tear trough deformities, skin laxity, fine lines, wrinkles, hyperpigmentation, sun damage, and many other areas of cosmetic concern.
-If you are unhappy with dark circles under your eyes, or under eye hollows, correction with hyaluronic acid fillers, lasers, or chemical peels may be the best treatments for you.
-With other 25 years of experience in cosmetic dermatology, Botox, Restylane and Juvederm injections, chemical peels, Thermage®, and Fraxel® lasers, Dr. Green will help design the best non-invasive cosmetic treatment for you, without the need for plastic surgery.
-Dr. Green is consistently voted as one of the best dermatologists in New York by Castle Connolly, New York Magazine, Super Doctors, and the New York Times.
-She is an expert cosmetic injector and is here to help you restore a more youthful appearance and minimize dark under eye circles, puffiness, and under eye bags.
+If you are unhappy with dark circles under your eyes, or under-eye hollows, correction with hyaluronic acid fillers, lasers, or chemical peels may be the best treatment for you.

+Dr. Michele Green is an internationally renowned board-certified cosmetic dermatologist and expert injector.
+With over 25 years of experience in cosmetic dermatology, Botox, Restylane and Juvederm injections, chemical peels, Thermage®, and Fraxel® lasers, Dr. Green will work with you to develop a personalized treatment plan for skin rejuvenation that best suits your needs and goals.
+Dr. Green is consistently voted as one of the best dermatologists in New York by Castle Connolly, New York Magazine, Super Doctors, and the New York Times for her dedication to her patients and expertise, and is here to help you restore a more youthful appearance and minimize dark under eye circles, puffiness, and under eye bags.
 Please contact us online today or call 212-535-3088 to begin your cosmetic rejuvenation process today.